-Overall demand for writers and authors is expected to be low during the 2014 to 2024 time frame, with only a 2% increase in opportunities during those years, as indicated by data from the BLS.
+Overall demand for writers and authors is expected to be low during the 2018 to 2028 time frame, with 0% growth in opportunities during those years, as indicated by data from the BLS.
 Opportunities will be particularly low in print media.
-The BLS shows writers for newspapers, periodicals and books earned an average of $59,860 annually in 2015; meanwhile, radio and television writers averaged $59,920; those working with independent artists, writers and performers averaged $85,650 in 2015.
+The BLS shows writers for newspapers, periodicals and books earned an average of $59,290 annually in 2018; meanwhile, writers working in advertising, public relations, and related services averaged $75,880; those working with independent artists, writers and performers averaged $104,450 in 2018.

 Most writing positions require a bachelor's degree in a field that trains students for effective communication and writing skills, such as English or journalism.

 Technical writers put technical documents into language that can be easily understood.
 These documents may include instructions or how-to manuals for consumer products, documentation for computer programs and customer satisfaction assessments.
 They often work in engineering, scientific and medical fields.
 They confirm specifications, revise their writings and oversee publication.

 To correspond with advancements in technology, the need for technical writers should expand by 8% from 2018 to 2028, according to the BLS.
 The median salary in this field was $71,850 in 2018, based on the BLS' data.